 You might imagine occupancy monitoring to be some sort of surveillance system that’s constantly watching what you’re doing.
 Employees might even feel like it’s a way of their employer spying on them.
-But the reality of occupancy monitoring is very different, and it’s really not an invasion of privacy.
+But the reality of occupancy monitoring is very different, and it’s not an invasion of privacy at all.

 The point of occupancy monitoring is to understand general usage and trends, not to track individual people.
 Sensor data is completely anonymous and very few sensors use cameras to detect people.